 - If making for a crowd, feel free to double the recipe and make in a 9×13″ pan.

-- Can stick in the fridge or freezer to help the chocolate harden faster.
+- Stick in the fridge or freezer to help the chocolate harden faster.

 - A plastic knife works best for cutting.
-Cut them into 9 squares or 18 smaller rectangles.
+Cut them into 9 squares or 16 smaller ones.

-- To make gluten-free, try using a gluten-free version of rice cereal.
+- To make gluten-free, use a gluten-free version of rice cereal.

-Another fun way to make this recipe is to turn them into mini truffles.
+Another fun way to make this recipe is to turn them into mini truffles, similar to my favorite peanut butter balls with Rice Krispies.
 Roll the peanut butter cereal mixture into balls and dip into the melted ganache with a fork.
 Then place them on a piece of wax paper to dry.
 You could even make them similar to a cake pop by adding a stick to the top before dipping in chocolate.
 So many fun and delicious ways to enjoy them!